 Every Tuesday, we gather on the steps outside of Sacred Heart Chapel at 11:30 a.m. to make and pack lunches.
 Then at 12:15 p.m., members of the LMU community drive to Santa Monica to share lunches and enter into friendship with the homeless and hungry.
 The "Feed the Hungry" program strives to be a practical way for students and the greater LMU community to do direct service, to become exposed to concrete social justice issues, and to deepen our understanding and commitment to those most in need.

 At LMU, Kairos is a weekend retreat from Friday afternoon until Sunday evening that invites students to consider what it means to live intentionally in "God's time."
 It invites students to closely examine their relationships with God, themselves, and others.
 Kairos is, in format and content, a Catholic and specifically Ignatian retreat.
 It welcomes students of any religious tradition as well as those from no religious tradition at all.

 Campus Ministry wishes to support the full, conscious, and active participation of all members of the community in our liturgical worship.

 We regularly bring together the University community to celebrate the traditional rites of the Catholic Church.

 Education and leadership formation are at the forefront of our efforts.
 By involving students in every aspect of liturgical ministry, we have created an opportunity for them to understand and shape the liturgies of the Church.
 All university liturgies, from the daily masses to the Commencement Mass, are student coordinated, under the direction of the Liturgy and Music staff.
 It is our wish that these experiences will contribute to the formation of our students as lay leaders in their home parishes, and in the larger Church.

 Thank you for your assistance to Campus Ministry at LMU!

-Rev. Marc Reeves, SJ Interim Director of Campus Ministry at LMU
+Rev. Marc Reeves, SJ Director of Campus Ministry at LMU